 One of the simplest ways to keep Windows Blue Screen of Death at bay is by regularly updating your Windows system.
 These updates often contain crucial fixes that tackle the causes of Blue Screen Windows 10.

-Also Read: How to Keep Your Software Up to Date
+Also read: How to Keep Your Software Up to Date

 Running System Checks and Diagnostics

 Another way of preventing what can cause a blue screen is to run system checks and diagnostics frequently.
-Tools like Windows Memory Diagnostic or System File Checker can identify potential problems before they lead to BSOD Windows 10.
+Tools like Windows Memory Diagnostic or System File Checker can identify potential problems before they lead to BSOD in Windows 10.

 Windows Memory Diagnostic